 Tarps can provide shade and may be better than direct sunlight.
 However, nothing can beat plant shade when it comes to staying cool.
 Opt for keeping your coop/run in the shade of trees/bushes and out of reach of the sun’s rays.

-Have you ever noticed the drop in temperature after consuming a cold beverage?
-Frequently changing water and keeping it fresh and cool can do wonders to prevent overheating for chickens.
 When it gets really hot, just stock the chickens’ waterer with a few handfuls of ice to keep it cold and refreshing throughout the hot day.